Megaton (Fallout 3): Reception

 Megaton has received positive attention among game critics, with Ritwik Mitra of Game Rant referring to the Fallout 3 town as "easily one of the most iconic locations in video gaming history" and one that any new player should visit.
 Screen Rant's Kyle Gratton said that Megaton's "odd location" made it memorable and "a big contribution to Fallout 3's world design".
 He also wrote that its "close proximity to certain death" (the nuclear bomb) is a good representation of the harsh life in the Capital Wasteland.
+Multiple game magazines had positively referenced Megaton within the context of Fallout 3, with PC Zone editor Will Porter in 2007 referring to the location as "a lovingly constructed area."
+In the same year of the release of Fallout 3, PlayStation Official Magazine – UK considered the quests of Megaton to be among the game's side quests that add hours to gameplay and enhance the liveliness of the setting.
+The magazine expressed favorability of the morality and reward for helping to defuse the bomb, including for getting the humorous robot butler Wadsworth.
+PlayStation: The Official Magazine in 2009 acknowledged that the game in relation to Megaton allows the player to roleplay as an "unapologetic bastard," from the "humorous" eventual death of a nearby hobo Mickey if they reject providing purified water to him to the "sadistic fun" of detonating the Megaton bomb.

-Diego Arguello of Inverse remarked that Megaton is easy to get lost in given its unconventional pathways, which he said was ironic because it was much smaller than another Fallout 3 location called Rivet City.
-He argued, however, that the smaller size of Megaton was no negative quality because of the townsfolk who make the settlement "a world of its own" from "the Children of the Atom religion to Moira Brown's excitement over creating a survival guide for the world outside these walls".
+Many retrospective works on Fallout 3 have positively covered Megaton in bigger detail, with Extra Lives: Why Video Games Matter by Tom Bissell recording the author's observations in its introduction that he spent a few hours exploring Megaton and getting to know of its residents and then acknowledging that in essence of open-world games, his first few hours there were in fact optional and therefore evidence of "an awesome range of narrative variability".
+GB Buford, writing for Kotaku, argued that the area between Vault 101 leading up to Megaton helped ease new players into the world of Fallout 3 by understanding where to go without immediate distractions.
+Diego Arguello of Inverse remarked that Megaton is easy to get lost in given its unconventional pathways, which he considered ironic because it was much smaller than Rivet City, another Fallout 3 location.
+He argued, however, the range of townsfolk make the settlement "a world of its own" despite the smaller size.
 Furthermore, he stated, it was "a strong example of a design philosophy that few open-world games have since managed to replicate, one in which density trumps scale, creating a sense of place that strives to be remembered", being an early example of a game that emphasized space over time as early as 2008.
 In comparison, he felt that neither Fallout 4 nor Fallout 76 were able to replicate the feeling of livelihood for a residential area.